Virtual Cockpit

 - "2 MIN" label indicates standard rate timing

-- Airplane locked level when stationary or GPS motion disabled (below 5 knots)
+- Airplane locked level when stationary (below 5 knots)

 Heading Indicator (bottom row, position 2)